-This manual is also designed to help you align your application with the numbered evaluation criteria outlined in all FOAs, in Section V.1 Criteria.
+This manual is also designed to help you align your application with the numbered evaluation criteria outlined in all NOFOs, in Section V.1 Criteria.
 ANA recommends that applicants use the criteria as the outline of their applications.
 Applicants find following the evaluation criteria assists in ensuring each criterion is addressed.
 It also makes it easier for reviewers to find the required information.

 The manual highlights each criterion along with an explanation of what the criterion is asking for as a response.
+Please note that the criteria differ between Program Areas.
+The manual utilizes call out boxes in the sections where additional criteria are required.
 Activities accompany each criterion, providing a guide on how to capture and organize the required information.
 You will find many of the activities provide charts, which you are welcome to use within your application.
-However, you will want to provide the accompanying narrative that describes the chart, instead of instead of only providing the chart as a response to the criteria.
+However, you will want to provide an accompanying narrative that describes the chart, instead of only providing the chart as a response to the criteria.